varnish/Varnish-Book/varnish_book.rst

    .. warning::

       The script-configuration (located in `/etc/sysconfig` or
       `/etc/default`) is directly sourced as a shell script.
-Pay special attention to any backslashes (\\) and quotation marks that might move around as you edit the DAEMON_OPTS environmental variable.
+Pay close attention to any backslashes (\\) and quotation marks that might move around as you edit the DAEMON_OPTS environmental variable.